Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/SuewsSpatial.rst

 Meteorological forcing data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Meteorological forcing data are mandatory for most of the models within UMEP.
-The UMEP specific format is given in the table :ref:`ref_T_Met`.
+The UMEP specific format is given in :numref:`ref_T_Met`.
 Some of the variables are optional and if not available or needed should be set to -999.
 The columns can not be empty.
 The needed data for this tutorial are discussed below.

 .. _ref_T_Met:
 .. list-table:: Variables included in UMEP meteorological input file.